-12.1.
-FightMND reserves the right to change the Terms and Conditions of the Angie Cunningham PhD Scholarship and Grant-in-Aid Award at any time.
-If this occurs during the lifetime of this Award, the revised Terms and Conditions may be applied in place of those issued at the commencement of the original Award.

-12.2.
-Successful Applicants will be given at least 8 weeks' notice of any change to conditions of the Award.
+- 12.1.
+FightMND reserves the right to change the Terms and Conditions of FightMND Grants at any time.
+If this occurs during the lifetime of a Grant, the revised Terms and Conditions may be applied in place of those issued at the commencement of the Grant. - 12.2.
+Successful Applicants will be given at least 8 weeks' notice of any change to conditions of the Grant.